 My eczema always gets a little red (different parts of my body) and improves a few days after shots.

 Fatigue for 2 days after shot

-Fatigue has always been one of my main allergy symptoms so it’s not a surprise that I’m easily worn out after a shot.
+Fatigue was one of my main allergy symptoms so it’s not a surprise that I’m easily worn out after a shot.
 I think my immune system goes into overdrive when I receive the shot and makes me tired.

 The fatigue is manageable but I’ve learned to not schedule my shot around important work events, presentations, or meetings.

 I asked my allergists about this side effect and they didn’t say it was common, however, it’s important to understand that people experience different allergy symptoms and reactions to allergy shots.